DIY-NAMICsystem/Hardware_Documentation/README.md

 ### What is AIM?

 AIM is a customizable, low-cost operant box to train and test various paradigms in mice.
 Made with Arduino microprocessor, 3D printed parts, and various *off-the-shelf* components.
-Enables 24-hour data collection, significantly reducing total experiment duration to a couple weeks, and thus facilitating controlled studies on adolescent mice and revealing high temporal resolution data on mice behavior.
+Enables 24-hour data collection, significantly reducing total experiment duration from months to a couple weeks, thus facilitating controlled studies on adolescent mice and revealing high temporal resolution data on mice behavior.

 Most importantly, this is an open-source project - any contributions / suggestions / feedback are welcome and appreciated!